martinLopez99/martinLopez99/README.md

 ### Hello 👋

-* My name is Martin, I'm from Argentina and also an advanced student, always looking to expand her horizons through work and academic experiences, with the goal of being part of the development of quality technologies that have a positive impact on our society.
+* My name is Martin, I'm from Argentina and also an advanced student, always looking to expand his horizons through work and academic experiences, with the goal of being part of the development of quality technologies that have a positive impact on our society.

 ## Projects 📝